practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 God needs to be running at all times, so we want to make sure that it started on system reboot and cleanly terminated when the system is shut down.
 To do that, we can configure God to run as an Upstart service.
-To do that, we need to start by creating yet another configuration file:
+To do that, we need to create yet another configuration file:

 ```ruby
 cookbook_file "/etc/init/god.conf" do